-There is a reasonable registration process and you may choose whether to provide “Authorization for Research”, a voluntary opt-in to allow your biosamples and de-identified data to be used in research projects.
+The reasonable registration process allowed you to choose whether to provide “Authorization for Research”, a voluntary opt-in to allow your biosamples and de-identified data to be used in research projects.
 Arivale appropriately discusses the risks and benefits of allowing this.

 Arivale’s service can be paused and resumed on a monthly basis.
 Blood tests are covered every six paid months.
 If you pause, you maintain access to your dashboard etc, but cannot engage with your coach or get updated reports when they have new insights.
 Competitor 23andMe charges a one-time-fee and your reports are updated continually as they learn new insights.

 However, even after Arivale is paused, you can still chat with one of their personal nutritionists via their free Food Therapy App or sign up for coaching-only ($49 / month).

 The Arivale post-registration user experience is efficient and helpful.

 You are given the option to select a health coach from three friendly looking specialists, or to have one randomly assigned.
 Each coach is a licensed healthcare professional, registered dietitian and certified nutritionist.
 They’ve received an additional 200 hours of training in genetics and the science of behavior change and most have master’s degrees in science and public health.
 Arivale provides you with videos to get to know them a little better, making it easier to choose one who resonates with you.
 This makes the experience comfortable and approachable.